A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Abstract

 \section{Abstract}

-Numerical algebraic geometry revolves around the study of solutions to polynomial systems via numerical method.
-The polyhedral homotopy of Huber and Sturmfels for computing isolated solutions and the concept of witness sets for as numerical representations of non-isolated solution components, put forth by Sommese and Wampler, are two of the fundamental tools in this field.
-In this paper, we show that a modified polyhedral homotopy can reveal sample sets of non-isolated solution components, akin to witness sets, as by-products from the process of computing isolated solutions.
+Numerical algebraic geometry revolves around the study of solutions to polynomial systems via numerical methods.
+The polyhedral homotopy of Huber and Sturmfels for computing isolated solutions and the concept of witness sets as numerical representations of non-isolated solution components, put forth by Sommese and Wampler, are two pillars of this field.
+In this paper, we show that a modified polyhedral homotopy places the computation of isolated solutions and sample sets for non-isolated components into a single, unified framework.
+In certain cases, this method also leads to a natural decomposition of the BKK bound into a sum of its local contributions.